tekknolagi/isdt/lecture-notes/4-cor.md

 tests.
 Having a green checkmark per change is a good signal to you, the programmer, and your colleagues, that you have not broken anything, and also pass your new tests.

+Tests are also one possible encoding of a specification for your program.
+Tests are not formal[^formal-semantics] and they do not form the complete set of expected behavior, but they do document and enforce a contract.

+[^formal-semantics]: <!-- TODO --> term of art

 ### Invariant of the green main branch